Shane Wright: International play

-Wright made his international debut with Team Canada's U18 roster at the 2021 IIHF World U18 Championships, finishing second in the tournament scoring race and scoring two goals in the final against Team Russia to help win the gold medal.
-Later in the year he was selected for the national U20 team for the 2022 World Junior Championships, but was only able to play two games before the tournament was cancelled due to the Omicron variant.
+Wright made his international debut with Canada under-18 team at the 2021 World U18 Championships, finishing second in the tournament scoring race and scoring two goals in the final against Russia under-18 team to help win the gold medal.
+Later in the year he was selected for Canada junior team for the 2022 World Junior Championships, but was only able to play two games before the tournament was cancelled due to the COVID-19 pandemic.
 Wright expressed "shock and disappointment".
-Wright did not play in the rescheduled event, held in August 2022.
+Wright did not play in the rescheduled event that was held in August 2022.

-Wright was loaned by the Seattle Kraken to Team Canada in advance of the 2023 World Junior Championships in Moncton and Halifax.
-On December 18, he was named captain of the team for the tournament, which he called a "true honour."
+Wright was loaned by the Seattle Kraken to Canada junior team in advance of the 2023 World Junior Championships.
+On December 18, 2022, he was named captain of the team for the tournament, which he called a "true honour."
 During the tournament he recorded four goals and three assists in seven games, winning a gold medal with the team.
-He was widely praised for his performance in the gold medal game against Team Czechia, which occurred on his birthday.
+He was widely praised for his performance in the gold medal game against Czech junior team, which occurred on his birthday.